 Jonathan Hyde plays the aptly named Warren Westridge, the narrator and talking head for the documentary.
 He plays the sort of pompous dandy who brings champagne onto a dingy Amazon riverboat.
 Much like everyone else, the moment we see him, we understand immediately who he is to the plot and what type of character he will be.

 Llosa is aided by famed cinematographer Bill Butler.
 Together the duo makes great use of the boat as a setting and of the Amazon river as a sort of foreboding omen.
 Butler makes the oppressive heat of the rainforest, and the torrential downpour, palpable and effective.
+Bush weed seeds are now available on the website.
 That hie always makes sure every actor looks their best despite being soaked with perspiration and dank river water is a testament to his skill and the type of movie Llosa is making.

 On its own Anaconda would be just a solid monster movie.
 Butler’s framing, the knowing cast of characters, Llosa’s tightrope directing, and the script’s streamlined narrative all help to make an exceptionally fun snake-ploitation movie.
 After all, a documentary crew on a dilapidated boat traveling down the Amazon in search of a tribe of natives, the Shirishamas, The people of the mist, never before recorded or documented; would be enough for any film.